mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 })
 ```

-Going back to regular generator functions, it turns out however, that the `*` character can be positied in different places.
+Going back to regular generator functions, it turns out, however, that the `*` character can be positioned in few different places.

 Throughout this tutorial, we've written generators like this: